onino-js/NEAT/documentation/neat-implementation.md

 > and assigned to that gene.
 The innovation numbers thus represent a chronology of the
 > appearance of every gene in the system.

-The innovation appears at the Gene objects (ConnexionGene and NodeGene).
+The innovation appears in the Gene objects (ConnexionGene and NodeGene), it is a positive integer.

 > A possible problem is that the same structural innovation will receive different in-
 > novation numbers in the same generation if it occurs by chance more than once.
 How-